 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
 Neither the European Union nor the granting authority can be held responsible for them.

-The Commission approves the CAP Strategic Plans of Czechia and Slovakia
+The Commission approves the CAP Strategic Plan of Malta

 ‘Fit for 55’: provisional agreement sets ambitious carbon removal targets in the land use, land use change and forestry sector